simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 improve:

 - history is not synchronized
-  - if a devices or server is offline, only the latest state is transferred when connected
+  - currently, if a devices or server is offline, only the latest state is transferred when connected.
+We would like all history that has accumulated when offline to be transferred.
 - we want history at edge as well as cloud
   - this allows us to use history at the edge to run more advanced algorithms like AI

-- we have to re-compute hashes all the way to the root node anytime something changes
+- we currently have to re-compute hashes all the way to the root node anytime something changes
   - this may not scale to larger systems
-  - is difficult to get right if things are changing while we re-compute hashes -- it requires some type of coordination of locking between two systems, which we currently don't have.
+  - is difficult to get right if things are changing while we re-compute hashes -- it requires some type of coordination of between the distributed systems, which we currently don't have.

 ## Context/Discussion